delta-io/delta/kernel/USER_GUIDE.md

 Scan myFilteredScan = mySnapshot.buildScan(tableClient)
 	.withFilter(myTableClient, filter)
     .build()

+// Subset of the given filter that is not guaranteed to be satisfied for the data Delta Kernel returns.
+// This filter is used by Delta Kernel to do data skipping when possible.
+// Connector should use this filter on top of the data returned by Delta Kernel in order for further
+// filtering.
+Expression remainingFilter = myFilteredScan.getRemainingFilter();

 ```

-The scan files returned by  `myFilteredScan.getScanFiles(myTableClient) `will have rows representing files only of the required partition.
-Similarly, you can provide filters for non-partition columns, and if the data in the table is well clustered by those columns, then Delta Kernel will be able to skip files as well.
+The scan files returned by  `myFilteredScan.getScanFiles(myTableClient)` will have rows representing files only of the required partition.
+Similarly, you can provide filters for non-partition columns, and if the data in the table is well clustered by those columns, then Delta Kernel will be able to skip files as well as much as possible.

 ## Build a Delta connector for a processing engine

-Unlike simple apps that just read the table in a single process, building a connector for complex processing engines like Spark and Trino can require quite a bit of additional effort.
+Unlike simple apps that just read the table in a single process, building a connector for complex processing engines like Apache Spark and Trino can require quite a bit of additional effort.
 For example, to build a connector for a SQL engine you have to do the following

 * Understand the APIs provided by the engine to build connectors and how Delta Kernel can be used to provide the information necessary for the connector + engine to operate on a Delta table.
 * Decide what libraries to use to do computationally expensive operations like reading parquet, parsing JSON, computing expressions, etc. Delta Kernel provides all the extension points to allow you to plug in any library without having to understand all the low-level details of the Delta protocol.